-(1) Estimated Future Payouts Under Non-Equity Incentive Plans represent the threshold, target, and maximum amounts that could be earned under our Non-Equity Incentive Compensation program at targets established for each level.
+- (1) Estimated Future Payouts Under Non-Equity Incentive Plans represent the threshold, target, and maximum amounts that could be earned under our Non-Equity Incentive Compensation program at targets established for each level.
 Until the threshold performance is obtained, no incentive is earned.
 If the maximum performance had been achieved, the named executive officers would have received one and one-half times their target bonus amount.
-See "Compensation Discussion & Analysis - What We Pay and Why: Elements of Compensation - Non-Equity Incentive Compensation" for more information regarding our bonuses.

-(2) Amounts represent the grant date fair value, as computed in accordance with FASB ASC Topic 718.
-The grant date fair value of restricted stock was based on the closing price of our stock on the date of grant.
+See "Compensation Discussion & Analysis What We Pay and Why: Elements of Compensation Non-Equity Incentive Compensation" for more information regarding our bonuses. - (2) Amounts represent the grant date fair value, as computed in accordance with FASB ASC Topic 718.
 The grant date fair value of TSR Awards was determined using a Monte Carlo simulation model.
 The grant date fair value of ROIC Awards was based on the closing price of our stock on the date of grant.
-Additional information regarding the PSUs are set forth under Note 9 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended

-- December 31, 2016 filed with the SEC on March 16, 2017.
-See also "Compensation Discussion & Analysis What We Pay and Why: Elements of Compensation Long-Term Incentive Compensation" for additional information regarding our PSUs, including information regarding performance criteria. - (3) Amounts represent the grant date fair value, as computed in accordance with ASC Topic 718.
-Shares of restricted stock vest over a period of three years beginning on the first anniversary of the date of grant. - (4) The grant date fair values of PSUs in the table above assumes target performance, but the actual number of performance shares distributed at the end of the performance period is dependent upon the achievement of stated performance goals.
+Additional information regarding the PSUs are set forth under Note 16 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC on April 2, 2018.
+See also "Compensation Discussion & Analysis What We Pay and Why: Elements of Compensation Long-Term Incentive Compensation" for additional information regarding our PSUs, including information regarding performance criteria. - (3) Options granted to officers and other key employees vest over a period of three years beginning on the first anniversary of the date of grant and are exercisable at the closing market price of the date of grant.
+The assumptions used to calculate the value of these option awards are set forth under Note 16 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC on April 2, 2018. - (4) Amounts represent the grant date fair value, as computed in accordance with ASC Topic 718.
+Shares of restricted stock vest over a period of three years beginning on the first anniversary of the date of grant. - (5) The grant date fair values of PSUs in the table above assumes target performance, but the actual number of performance shares distributed at the end of the performance period is dependent upon the achievement of stated performance goals.

-The following table sets forth information with respect to outstanding equity awards as of December 31, 2016.

-Outstanding Equity Awards at Fiscal Year-End 2016
+Outstanding Equity Awards at Fiscal Year-End 2017